 Hot, humid weather expected in most parts of country: PMD

-Mainly hot and humid weather is expected in most parts of the country during the next 24 hours.
+Mainly hot and humid weather is likely to prevail in most parts of the country during next twelve hours.

-Rain thundershower may occur at isolated places of Kashmir, Gilgit Baltistan, north-eastern Punjab and upper Khyber Pakhtunkhwa.
+However, rain-thundershower may occur in few districts of Kashmir, Gilgit-Baltistan and upper Khyber Pakhtunkhwa.

 Temperature of some major cities recorded this morning:

-Islamabad and Lahore twenty-four degree centigrade, Karachi and Peshawar twenty-eight, Quetta sixteen, Gilgit and Murree seventeen and Muzaffarabad twenty-three degree centigrade.
+Islamabad twenty-three, Lahore and Karachi twenty-seven degree centigrade, Peshawar twenty-six, Quetta nineteen, Gilgit seventeen Murree sixteen and Muzaffarabad twenty-one degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather with chances of rain, wind and thundershower is expected in Srinagar, Jammu, Anantnag, Shopian and Baramulla, while partly cloudy and dry weather in Leh and Pulwama.